 Proper hydration allows the body to eliminate well, amongst other things.
 One of the hardest parts of detoxing is getting rid of the waste your body is trying to eliminate.
 There are only a few detox pathways in the body; breath, skin, kidneys, liver, excrement.
 Since so many molecules in the body contain water it helps everything function better when hydrated.

-Adding any of these steps to your daily life will help improve your health.
-Adding all these steps would get you a great head start to serious detoxing, especially of such poisons as heavy metals.
+Adding any of these steps to your daily life will help improve your health!
+Adding all these steps would give you a great head start to serious detoxing, especially of poisons like heavy metals.

 We hope this will inspire you to do additional research and work towards the best possible health for yourself!